Street Artists Who Work Best Small

 Do all muralists make good prints?

-No. Some wall work depends on scale, while some artists have a visual language that remains strong in print form.
+No. Some wall work depends on scale, while some artists still hold together in print form.

 What should I look for in a small print?

-Look for clear composition, strong color, readable detail, and an image you still want to inspect after the first glance.
+Look for clear composition, bold color, readable detail, and an image you still want to inspect after the first glance.

 Where can I browse these artists?